pymc-devs/pytensor/doc/tutorial/aliasing.rst

 ``Shared`` variables also have a ``set_value`` method that can accept an optional ``borrow=True`` argument.
-The semantics are similar to those of creating a new ``shared`` variable - ``borrow=False`` is the default and ``borrow=True`` means that Pytensor may reuse the buffer you provide as the internal storage for the variable.
+The semantics are similar to those of creating a new ``shared`` variable - ``borrow=False`` is the default and ``borrow=True`` means that PyTensor may reuse the buffer you provide as the internal storage for the variable.

 A standard pattern for manually updating the value of a ``shared`` variable is as
 follows: